Do people I share scripts with need to install DataNitro?

 What operating systems does DataNitro work with?

-We don't plan to support Mac OS X or Linux.
+It works with all versions of Windows.
+We don't support Mac OS X or Linux.

 I really want to use DataNitro on a Mac.

 If you're doing heavy Excel work on a Mac, consider running Windows and Excel in a Virtual Machine.
 This will work with DataNitro, and you'll also have better Excel performance.